 Managing fire is vital for protecting our homes and maintaining environmental habitats.
 Queensland's bushfire season traditionally runs from August to December each year.

 Find out how you can prepare your family, pets and property for bushfires.

 Do you have an emergency kit?
 Use our emergency kit check list to help prepare a emergency kit to help you, your family and your pets in the event of a disaster.

 It's also important to prepare a household emergency plan to help you during an emergency.
 Find useful tips on preparing your household emergency plan.

 There are a number of other natural disasters and hazards that could affect Brisbane including:

 - State Emergency Service (SES) - 132 500

 A range of preparedness action plans, fact sheets, booklets and announcements are available in English and other languages:

-- SES and other emergency fact sheets
+- Queensland Government emergency fact sheets

-- Queensland Government links to community service announcements, the 'Preparing for Cyclones' brochure and action plans for culturally and linguistically diverse communities
+- Other Queensland Government links to community service announcements, the 'Preparing for Cyclones' brochure and action plans for culturally and linguistically diverse communities